lots0logs/Numix-Frost/README.md

+### Numix Frost
-Numix Frost is a modern flat theme with a combination of light and dark elements.
+A modern, flat GTK+ theme with a combination of light and dark elements.
 It supports Gnome, Cinnamon, XFCE and Openbox.

 Numix Frost is designed by the [Numix Project](http://numixproject.org) exclusively for [Antergos](http://antergos.com).

+### Requirements
+GTK+ 3.20 or later version
+Murrine theme engine

 ### Manual installation